-PEC Master Gardeners announce suspension on New Memberships until Spring 2021:
+PEC Master Gardeners announce suspension on New Memberships until Fall 2021:

 Due to the overwhelming interest in gardening during the Covid-19 pandemic, we have had an unprecedented number of applicants.
 We are unable to support further new members at this time because of the changes in volunteering opportunities due to the pandemic.
-We are therefore suspending our memberships until the spring 2021.
+We not have meetings in the summer, therefore suspending our memberships until the Fall 2021.
 If you are interested in becoming a Master Gardener, please contact us and we will be pleased to place your name on the waiting list.

 Thank you for your understanding.